Your pictures: Monuments - BBC News

 -

+Thomas Smith: "Monument Valley was a bit to much for my friend Graham who had to have a lie down."

+Erinn Bowen: "Man constructs monuments in the desire to make a lasting memory.
+To display all that once was.
+The temple is constructed and burned every year in the temporary community known as Black Rock City at Burning Man in the Nevada desert.
+Sixty thousand residents gather to let go in silence.
+To set fire to the past.
+To make room for new.
+Recycled back into the flow of all that is.
+Transformed and one with the dust of the Nevada desert.
+As one day we will be dust too."

-And, finally, a picture by Judith Hamery of a man reading in Paris.
-The next theme is "Display" and the deadline for your entries is 8 November.
+And finally, a photograph by Robyn Williams of Trafalgar Square in London.
+The next theme is "pinhole photography" and the deadline for your entries is 29 April.
 If you would like to enter, send your pictures to yourpics@bbc.co.uk.
-Further details and terms can be found by following the link to "We set the theme; you take the pictures" at the bottom of the page.
+Further details and terms can be found by following the link below this gallery.